 Mechanical Engineering Program Educational Objectives

-The Mechanical Engineering Program is designed to prepare students for continued learning and successful careers in industry, government, academia and consulting.
+The Mechanical Engineering Program is designed to prepare students for successful careers having positive societal impact in industry, government, academia, and consulting.
 Our alumni are expected to:

-- Apply their engineering knowledge, critical thinking and problem solving skills in professional engineering practice or in nonengineering fields, such as law, medicine or business.
+- Apply their engineering knowledge, critical thinking, creativity, and problem solving skills with integrity and inclusivity in professional engineering practice or in non-engineering fields, such as law, medicine, or business.

 Mechanical Engineering Program Student Educational Outcomes